-You can apply or stack more than one Style (ie. Built-in Style or User Style) to an image (or group of images).
-Although stacking can be used to apply a bewildering combination of adjustments, it can be used with a number of custom User Styles or (User Presets) with fewer adjustment settings dedicated to certain steps in the editing workflow.
+You can apply or stack more than one Style (ie. Built-in Style or Custom Style) to an image (or group of images).

-For example, you could have a User Style for a certain color balance, a User Preset with certain IPTC metadata and keywords, and another User Preset for a specific sharpening routine.
-If you have several choices for each type, you can optimize the combination depending on the image, and even save those stacked-combinations as a new User Style.
+For example, you could have a Custom Style for a certain color balance, a Custom Preset with certain IPTC metadata and keywords, and another Custom Preset for a specific sharpening routine.
+If you have several choices for each type, you can optimize the combination depending on the image, and even save those stacked-combinations as a new Custom Style.

 Note that stacking Styles and Presets is not an additive process.
 Each Style and Preset is compared and, where they adopt adjustments for the same tools, the last applied Style or Preset overrides the previously applied one.
 For example, when Style 1 applies a +1 EV exposure adjustment, and Style 2 applies a +1.5 EV exposure adjustment, the adjustment applied will be +1.5 EV.